white-gecko/natanael.arndt.xyz/notes/lod-cycle.md

 There is also a page in the wiki of the [W3C Government Linked Data (GLD) working group](https://www.w3.org/2011/gld/wiki/Main_Page) that shows several proposals and evolutionary steps of a Linked Data life cycle model: [https://www.w3.org/2011/gld/wiki/GLD_Life_cycle](https://www.w3.org/2011/gld/wiki/GLD_Life_cycle).

 ## TikZ Version
-I was looking for a [TikZ](https://www.ctan.org/pkg/pgf) version of the life-cycle cake but coudn't find one, so here it is:
+I was looking for a [TikZ](https://www.ctan.org/pkg/pgf) version of the life-cycle but couldn't find one, so here it is:

 {% include img.html style="width: 60%" src="/img/lod-cycle_tikz.svg" href="/img/lod-cycle_tikz.svg" %}<br/>